-The report indicates that for 2020/21 there is currently a forecast deficit of £0.598m.
+The report indicates that for 2020/21 there is currently a forecast deficit of £0.605m.
 Mitigating measures have been identified in order to arrive at this deficit.
-Should this deficit remain at the end of the financial year this will be a call on the Council's General Balances, therefore further remedial action will be required if the forecast returns to a deficit.
+Should this deficit remain at the end of the financial year this will be a call on the Council's General Balances.